 |Watercolour Bird Painting.
 Green parakeet in the garden.|

 ...but the other morning, when the sky was grey and all other colours were muted into a motionless blank canvas - a parakeet visited the garden and perched in an apple tree for about an hour!
-There are mixed feelings about parakeets, a naturalised UK bird since the 1960's - but its vibrant splash of golden-green was a welcome image in the garden today.
+There are mixed feelings about parakeets, a naturalised UK bird since the 1960's - but its vibrant splash of golden-green was a welcome image in the garden.

 Winter sketching and watercolour painting.

 Now is a good time, in the lead-up to Winter, when the trees are shedding their leaves, to sketch birds visiting the garden.
-Local birds and other wildlife are more clearly visible as they come in search for food.
+Local birds and other wildlife are more clearly visible as they come in search of food.